Workers at Gatwick airport are to be balloted on an improved pay offer following eleventh hour negotiations

-Unite members will now be balloted whether or not to accept the pay increase, with Unite recommending that this is the best achievable outcome through negotiations.
+Unite members will now be balloted whether or not to accept the pay increase, with branch reps recommending that this is the best achievable outcome through negotiations.

 Unite regional officer Jamie Major said: “The improved pay offer has been achieved as Unite members have shown total solidarity and demonstrated they would not be divided.
 Unite’s reps at GAL are a credit to the entire union.

 “It is now up to members to decide whether they wish to endorse this pay offer.”

 For more information please contact Unite communications officer Barckley Sumner on 020 3371 2067 or 07802 329235.
 Email: email@example.com

 - Unite is Britain and Ireland’s largest trade union with over 1.4 million members working across all sectors of the economy.
 The general secretary is Len McCluskey.